EthanMCox/Startup/notes.md

 * React.useEffect... const [count, updatecount] = React.useState(0)... , [count]; this updates conditionally when count changes. if [], then it only updates the first time
 * Use effect must be within the top level of a component
 * You can have multiple use effects

+# Lecture 4/5/2024
+* Multiple files are typically associated with one component, so include those files all within one folder.
 *